译自http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html

 (see the inline markup recognition

-for details).
+rules for details).
 The text within inline markup may not begin or end with whitespace.
 Arbitrary character-level inline markup is

 supported although not encouraged.
 Inline markup cannot be nested.